-TMAG 5006.
+SAGA 5006.
 MANAGEMENT OF

 AGRICULTURAL MACHINERY.
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.
-Prerequisites: TMAG 4015 or authorization of the Director of the Department.
+Prerequisites: (TMAG 4015 or SAGA 4015) or authorization of the Director of the Department.
 Study of the principles and practices for managing agricultural machinery.
 Analysis of the relationship among machinery, implements, agricultural production and economic aspects.

-TMAG 5007.
+SAGA 5007.
 ADVANCED SOIL AND WATER MANAGEMENT.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: TMAG 4035 or authorization of the Director of the Department.
+Prerequisite: (TMAG 4035 or SAGA 4035) or authorization of the Director of the Department.